SvB966/SQL_Project_Toturial_Stan/README.md

 We assessed average salaries by skill, highlighting the most financially rewarding skills.
 ![Results 4](https://github.com/user-attachments/assets/f7bc256a-d111-4e3b-9d62-5db55905410a)

+1. **Top Earning Skills for Business Analysts:**
+   - **High-Paying Skills:** Shell, MySQL, Unix, Phoenix, and SQL Server are among the highest-paying skills for Business Analysts, with an average salary of $107,590.94.
+These technical skills, particularly in databases and operating systems, are highly valued.
+   - **Technical Proficiency:** Expertise in Shell scripting, Unix systems, and databases like MySQL and SQL Server significantly boosts earning potential.
+These skills are crucial for managing automated processes, handling large datasets, and optimizing data-driven decision-making.
+   - **Specialized Knowledge:** Mastery of niche technologies, such as Phoenix, also contributes to higher salaries, especially in organizations that rely on specific frameworks.

+### Data Visualization Summary:
+- **Top Skills:** The highest average salaries for Business Analysts are associated with proficiency in Shell, MySQL, Unix, Phoenix, and SQL Server.
+- **Strategic Focus:** Developing technical skills in databases and operating systems is a key strategy for professionals aiming to increase their earnings.

 ### 5. Optimal Skills to Learn